 But that’s not the only reason we think Agorapulse is a great social media reporting tool…

 Social Media Reporting With Agorapulse

 As a complete social media solution, Agorapulse makes the reporting process easy.
-Take a look at how this social media reports tool can help you customize and automate reports for Facebook, Instagram, LinkedIn, Twitter, and YouTube profiles.
+Take a look at how this social media reports tool can help you streamline your workflow creating reports for Facebook, Instagram, LinkedIn, Twitter, and YouTube profiles.

 Does your team need frequent social media marketing reports?
 You can save time by using Agorapulse’s automated reports tool.
 In your Agorapulse dashboard, go to the social profile settings.
 Select a profile and go to the Automatic scheduled reports tab.
 Then click the Schedule new report button.

 Give your report a name and choose the frequency.
 If you opt for a monthly report, it will automatically send on the second of the month.
 Weekly reports go out on Mondays.

 Next, choose a format.
 PDF and PowerPoint reports are typically best for stakeholders, while CSV reports are better for team members who need to process raw data.

 Then add all the recipients for the report.
 You can add any team members who share your Agorapulse subscription.
 You can also enter email addresses for external stakeholders like clients and colleagues in other departments.